Located in West Tennessee, Jackson is 85 miles east of Memphis and 129 miles west of Nashville.

 - West Jackson Baptist Church

-When you come to interview, we can put you in touch with Pam and Larry Fleming.
-At some point, they can provide you with a personal tour of Jackson and will be able to answer most all of your questions.
-They are an excellent resource when relocating to Jackson.
+When you come to interview, we can put you in touch with Katie Hale.
+At some point, she can provide you with a personal tour of Jackson and will be able to answer most all of your questions.
+She is an excellent resource when relocating to Jackson.
 Town and Country Realtors

 Family Medicine Residency Program-Jackson